 What is the sacred geometry and the Metatron's cube,

-the integral matrix of the Tarot of Marseilles ?
+the integral matrix of the Tarot of Marseille ?

 The sacred geometry, unlike the simple geometry, is considered as such as the archetypal matrix geometry at the root of all things, encompassing both the microcosm and the macrocosm, constituting the expression of the universal Logos (language-system in greek) of the whole Creation.
 The greek word arkhè, origin of the word archetype, indeed indicates the “ original principle ”, or “ ruling, commanding primordial principle ” (cyber/kuber in greek, related to

 kýbos, the cube) at the very root of all things.
 The Metatron's cube, as diagram of the hypercube, hyperdimensional universal matrix of which each of the parts is similar to the totality, so constitutes the instrumental matrix structure of the whole Universe as a dynamic unity, which ultimately expresses itself as the toroïdal vortex, or torus, the hypersphere encompassing the all.
 The geometrical, mathematical and metaphysical aspects of the geometrical archetypes of this matrix, known since the Highest Antiquity, were originally described by Pythagoras (580-497 BC), Plato (427-346 BC), Aristotle (384-322 BC) and Euclide (325-265 BC).

 From the Monad to the Metatron's cube, isometric diagram of the Tesseract, the universal cosmological Matrix

 More than fifteen centuries later, it was described by Leonardo Pisano (Italy 1175-1250), more known under the name of Leonardo Fibonacci, famous for the “ cube of Fibonacci ” and an eponymic suite related to the golden mean.
 It is Leonardo Fibonacci who would have demonstrated the first that the Metatron's cube constitutes the matrix of the five archetypal geometrical volumes called the Platonic solids, so named because they were evoked (with their correspondence with the five Elements) for the first time by Plato in the Timaeus.